Linda White (politician): Politics

 White was elected to the Australian Labor Party National Executive in 2006.
 She was appointed to the board of the Chifley Research Centre, the party's think tank, in 2013 and became chair in 2015.
+She was a prominent organisational power broker from Labor Left, representing the Victorian Socialist Left Faction.

 In March 2022, White won ALP preselection as the party's lead Senate candidate in Victoria at the 2022 federal election and was elected to a term commencing on 1 July 2022.
-She is a member of the Labor Left and is the de facto successor to Kim Carr on the ticket, receiving the support of the United Workers Union in her preselection contest against Josh Bornstein.
+She replaced one of her political rivals, Senator Kim Carr, on the ticket after his retirement.
+She received the support of the United Workers Union, the Australian Services Union, and grassroots members of the Socialist Left in her preselection contest against Josh Bornstein and Ryan Batchelor.